indrasaputra/toggle/doc/CODE_MAP.md

 ### `internal/messaging`

-This folder contains codes that connect to the message queue system, such as Kafka.
+This folder contains codes that connect to the message queue system, such as Kafka and Redis Queue.

 ---